AutumnEvans418/autumnevans418.github.io/_posts/games/2020-04-29-plagueforce.md

 layout: game
 logo: /assets/plagueforce.png
 category: game
-description: "Our greatest fears have come to life: the world is out of toilet paper.
+description: The world is out of toilet paper.
 Fortunately, you have some to spare.
-Put on the mask, get in the plane, and prepare for a long flight.
-But beware!
-Infected bats are all over the skies!
-Shoot the bats with syringes before they touch you, collect toilet paper on your journey, and deliver as much toilet paper as you can!"
 buttons:
   - title: "Source Code"
     url: https://github.com/chrisevans9629/DotDodge